 Future trends in laser scanner technology

-What we will discuss here are the ways in which laser scanners have advanced recently, known areas of investment for the future, and the likely way in which the technology will change.
-Primarily used by surveyors, laser scanners and laser scan datasets have become increasingly vital to a growing number of industries.
-Not only will the technology change, but how it's used and who benefits will continue to evolve.
+Primarily used by surveyors, laser scanners and laser scan datasets have become increasingly vital to a growing number of industries — specifically construction.
+Not only will the technology change, but even how it's used and who benefits will evolve dramatically.

 1. The expansion of LiDAR and growth of mobile LiDAR